ivan-usov-org/bec/docs/source/developer/scans/tutorials/scan_gui_config.md

-# Tutorial - Automatic Scan GUI Generation
+# Automatic Scan GUI Generation

 The gui_config feature is an optional addition for users who want to control their scans using the automatically generated ScanControl GUI from `bec_widgets`.
 This configuration helps in organizing scan parameters into specific